huixie90/huixie90.github.io/_posts/2021-3-19-unconstrained-Trefref-overload.md

 [godbolt](https://godbolt.org/z/deKzW4)

-If the fallback needs to modify the obj, it can take it by `auto&`
+If the fallback needs to modify the obj, then you need to do more work

 So the first take away is: never use `boost::hana::always` inside `boost::hana::overload`